sepeterson/SethPeterson_ReactTest_Submission/README.md

 ## Initial Setup

 To get around CORS-related issues with the API, I have utilized cors-anywhere to get around browser rules.
-The config.json shown below should work by making use of a demo proxy server but it has limits on the numbers of requests put through.
+The config.json shown below works by making use of a demo proxy server but has limits on the number of requests put through.
 For extensive testing, I suggest running your own server locally.
 Instructions for that can be found in the second section below.

 To get the project running, create a file in the src folder titled `config.json`.